wlt233/pmmtool/README.md

 An Xposed module to change FeliCa PMm of HCE-F for Android NFC.

-**Only tested on Samsung S8 & Android 9**
+**Only tested on Samsung S8 & Android 9 with EDXposed**

-Not works on Redmi K40 & K50U
+Not works with LSPosed

 ## How it works